mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ![inline 90%](images/extensions-bonus-kotlin.png)

-^ [lisa] Even better, we can write this function as an expression.
+^ [lisa] And, anything you can do I can do better, we can write this function as an expression.
 We can use this syntax in Kotlin because `when` is treated as an expression.

 ^ [lisa] and just to remind everyone, this is fully interoperable with java. we can construct `Either` values, call kotlin functions that accept and return `Either`s, all from Java.